maguire-lab/maguire-lab.github.io/_pages/teaching.md

 This course is offered jointly to the graduate students across the Faculty of Medicine (and listed within [Community Health & Epidemiology](https://www.dal.ca/academics/programs/graduate/community-health-epidemiology/program-details/courses.html)) and the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience/graduate-programs.html).

-It is also open to advanced undergraduates as a final year elective.
+It will also be open to advanced undergraduates as a final year elective.

+## Professional Competencies 1 (MED1)

+This is first longitudinal unit for medical students that includes a weekly two-hour tutorial followed by a one-hour large group session.
+This unit provides medical students with the opportunity to integrate their biomedical and clinical learning within the context of patient care from a professional, community and life-long learner perspective.

+Content includes public health and infectious disease management in the community, end-of-life decision-making and other ethical challenges, patient safety and other system and quality improvement approaches, social accountability and global health, physician wellness and career paths, and the Health Mentors Program.

+Key concepts come from population health, epidemiology, ethics, law, informatics, health policy and the humanities.
+The unit is highly applied and case-based, and closely integrated with the other Med 1 units through shared cases and topics.

-## Probability and Statistics for CS (CSCI2XXX)
+## Probability and Statistics for CS (CSCI2360)
-Originally developed by Thomas Trappenberg this is an undergraduate course offered within the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience/undergraduate-programs.html).
+Originally developed by [Thomas Trappenberg]( ) and is an undergraduate course offered within the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience/undergraduate-programs.html).

 This course is an introduction to probability theory and statistics with applications to computer science, in particular to data science and experimental CS.
 Students will be introduced to the idea of